Fishing in Tampa Fl

 Tampa Bay Inshore

 Tampa Bay is known for its shallow waters and sandy bottoms.
 The water depth of the bay averages only about 12 feet.
-The shallow waters and tidal mudflats provide an ideal habitat for various wildlife who live in the large grass flats and mangrove wetlands.
+The shallow waters and tidal mudflats provide an ideal habitat for various wildlife that live in the large grass flats and mangrove wetlands.

 Most anglers who come on an inshore fishing trip in the Tampa Bay area are after the “Big 3”, Tarpon, Snook, and Redfish.
 Most anglers come to the shallow flats to experience catching these popular game fish on light tackle.
 Other commonly caught species are Trout, Grouper, Snapper, Jack Crevalle, Cobia, Mackerel, Lady fish, flounder, and sharks.